Kajanan02/react-native-send-direct-sms/README.md

 ## Android Setup

-It's very important ask for permission in your AndroidManifest.xml file if you need to use Send Message directly.
+It's crucial to ask for permission in your AndroidManifest.xml file if you need to use Send Message directly.

 Please add this line to your AndroidManifest.xml before using this example: